albgang/NTRU_Implementation/README.md

 ```
 load("NTRUEncrypt.sage")
 ```
-In order to run the attack type this command into the sage terminal:
+In order to run the attack type this command into the terminal:
 ```
 sage attack.sage
 ```